habitat-sh/habitat/components/docs-chef-io/content/habitat/studio.md

 We also want to be careful about exposing build functionality directly to CI agents without requiring the studio boundary.
 We'd likely start (for example) fielding support questions around our package quality from user software segfaulting, when the underlying issue was the package was built on an Ubuntu host and it linked against the wrong libraries.

 Today, users can configure their agents to run the Docker studio image directly, but that requires them to perform all the set up `hab pkg build` would normally do for them, creating a point of friction.

-- `hab studio build` is a synonym for `hab pkg build`
-- Does Windows suffer from this same issue?

 ## Building packages cross platform